eyereasoner/eye/let/README.md

-# logic expression trees - let
+# let

-aka arvol inspired by https://en.wikipedia.org/wiki/Arvol_Looking_Horse and also by the middle letters RVO https://en.wikipedia.org/wiki/Roger_Van_Overstraeten who founded imec.
+- a declarative language based on Prolog syntax, leveraging tree structures both for representing data (as terms) and for program execution (through proof and search trees)

-Beatriz Esteves:
+- aka arvol inspired by https://en.wikipedia.org/wiki/Arvol_Looking_Horse and also by the middle letters RVO https://en.wikipedia.org/wiki/Roger_Van_Overstraeten who founded imec
-It is similar to the way one spells 'tree' in Portuguese, which is also a good analogy, strong roots, strong fruits :)
+- Beatriz Esteves: it is similar to the way one spells 'tree' in Portuguese, which is also a good analogy, strong roots, strong fruits :)

 ## let reasoning